oychao/algorithms/README.md

-# Some JavaScript Algorithm
+# Some Algorithm Problem

-Some JavaScript Algorithm
+Some Algorithm Problem